 Community Research Coalitions

-The OCTRI Community and Collaboration Core with support from the Integrated Program in Community Research has adopted an innovative approach to build capacity for research across the state of Oregon through the development, support and dissemination of Community Research Coalitions.
+The OHSU Community Research Hub has adopted an innovative approach to build capacity for community engaged research across the state of Oregon through the support and dissemination of the role of Community Research Liaisons, and the development of regional Research Coalitions.

 What is a Community Research Coalition?

 A Community Research Coalition is a community-academic partnership organized to develop opportunities that support data-driven decision making and research best practices to improve overall community health.
 Each coalition has a slightly different structure to meet the unique needs and priorities of the community.
 All the coalitions include an advisory group that is comprised of

 community members that represent the diversity and interests in each region.
 The model of engagement is based on collaboration and shared leadership and ensure the community is an active part of the research process.

 The purpose of developing a research coalition is to bring local and regional stakeholders together with academic partners to collaborate, network and build local capacity for improving health and wellness in the community.
 Community assessments are conducted to identify gaps and opportunities where projects and organizations can be best supported by resources including; academic expertise, research services, funding opportunities, and training.